-To test whether temperature and nutrient availability influenced species competition, we competed each of the 6 species pairwise (15 pairs) at two temperatures (15 and 25°C), in two phosphate concentrations (saturated concentration, 30 µmol.L-1, and unsaturated concentration 1 µmol.L-1, chosen from the Monod curves, see Fig 1, Fig S1).
+To test whether temperature and nutrient availability influenced species competition, we competed each of the 6 species pairwise (15 pairs) at two temperatures (15 and 25°C), in two phosphate concentrations (a saturated concentration, 30 µmol·L-1, and an unsaturated concentration of 1 µmol·L-1, chosen from the Monod curves, see Fig. 1, Fig. S1).
 At the same time, we also grew the 6 species in isolation at the two temperature and nutrient levels.
-These isolation trials were done at two starting densities, either 100 cells/ml, which was the same starting density as the inoculum of the focal species in the pairwise competition experiment, or at 200 cells/ml, which corresponded to the total density of cells in the pairwise competition experiments (species A + species B).
-The overall design included 15 pairs of species + two times 6 species grown in isolation, all grown at two temperatures and two levels of phosphate, and replicated 6 times, for a total of 576 samples.
-The competition experiment was done in twenty-four 24 well plates filled with 2 ml of either low-P or high-P sterile COMBO medium, and inoculated with 100 or 200 cells/ml of each species, always ensuring that the increase in phosphate concentration due to the inoculum was minimal.
+These isolation trials were done at two starting densities, either 100 cells/mL, which was the same starting density as the inoculum of the focal species in the pairwise competition experiment, or at 200 cells/mL, which corresponded to the total density of cells in the pairwise competition experiments (species A + species B).
+The overall design included 15 pairs of species + two times 6 species grown in isolation, all grown at two temperatures and two phosphate concentrations, and replicated 6 times, for a total of 576 samples.
+The competition experiment was done in twenty-four 24 well plates filled with 2 mL of either low-P or high-P sterile COMBO medium, and inoculated with 100 or 200 cells·mL of each species, always ensuring that the increase in phosphate concentration due to the inoculum was minimal.
 The position of the pairs of species and isolates was randomised within the plates, however given the large number of samples and to minimise experimenter error, we separated low-P from high-P plates.
 Plates were covered with AeraSeal breathable membrane, minimising evaporation and contamination but allowing air exchange.
-Plates were thus placed in two Percival incubators at 15 or 25 degrees, on a 12:12 light-dark cycle and with a light intensity of 90 µmol.m-2.s-1 (range: 70-110).
+Plates were thus placed in two Percival incubators at 15 or 25°C, on a 12:12 light-dark cycle and with a light intensity of 90 µmol·m-2·s-1 (range: 70-110).
 Every day, plates were shaken and their position inside of the incubators was randomly changed.
-On day 14 of the experiment, 200 µl of each sample was taken on a 96 well plate and preserved in the same way as described above.
+On day 14 of the experiment, 200 µL of each sample was taken on a 96 well plate and preserved in the same way as described above.
 Cell density in each sample was determined by flow cytometry (BD Accuri C6).
-Plates previously thawed at 38°C were run on the flow cytometer on slow flux (14 µl/min), counting 20 µl of each sample.
+Plates previously thawed at 38°C were run on the flow cytometer on slow flux (14 µL·min), counting 20 µL of each sample.
 A clean was run after each sample allowing avoiding contamination of measurements between samples.

-Statistics
+Data analyses